Barbara Bohach (department head)

-Requirements for certification in English, foreign language, health, mathematics, science, and social studies: EDUC 185/215 (Clinical Experience I in the Schools), EDUC 220, 221, 252, 352 or 353 (language majors only), 366, 367 (or EDUC 468 for certification in health), 278, 486; PAID 450 (Making Decisions for U.S. Schools).
-Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required for MN, WI, and IL.
-Students seeking certification in foreign language must pass the Oral Proficiency Inventory (OPI).
-Students seeking certification in mathematics must earn a C or above in MATH 220, 240, and 365.
+Requirements for certification in English, foreign language, health, mathematics, science, and social sciences: EDUC 185/215 (Clinical Experience I in the Schools), EDUC 220, 221, 252, 278, 352 or 353 (language majors only), 366, 367, 486; PAID 450 (Making Decisions for U.S. Schools).
+Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required for in several states.
+Students seeking the "Modern Language" endorsement must achieve "low advanced" the Oral Proficiency Interview (OPI).
+Students seeking certification in mathematics must earn a C or better in MATH 220, 240, and 365.

 Second Teaching Area: In the state of Iowa, students majoring in one subject may take fewer semester hours in another subject and be granted an endorsement to teach that subject.
 This is not transferable to other states.
 It only applies to students wishing to teach in the state of Iowa.
 Please check the Education Department website for specific requirements for second teaching areas.

 K12 Teaching Minors: Art, Physical Education, Health

 Required for licensure (in addition to the major in art, physical education, or health): EDUC 185/215 (Clinical Experience I in the Schools), EDUC 220, 221, 378, professional semester (EDUC 486); PAID 111; PAID 450 (Making Decisions for U.S. Schools).
 Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required in several states.